Loading content...

 The platform crawls Amazon's internal git infrastructure to identify and classify repositories by type (npm monorepos, frontends, Jupyter notebooks, GenAI/AgenticAI projects) and runs analysis jobs against each one.
-Teams use it to answer questions like: which repos depend on this internal package?, how active is this codebase?, and who are the top contributors across this org?
+That is the mechanical layer; the product story is decision speed: teams could answer which repos depend on this internal package?, how hot is this codebase right now?, and who actually owns the blast radius? without spelunking through a dozen tools.

 Job processing is handled by BullMQ workers backed by Redis, with results stored in DynamoDB.
 The frontend is a React SPA using tRPC for type-safe data fetching, Material UI with @emotion for styling, and React Query for cache management.
 Infrastructure is defined with AWS CDK and the monorepo is managed with NX.